tvadde/CocktailBook/README.md

 The `CocktailAPIError` is not important for developing the required tasks, it is there only if you choose to complete one of the optional tasks (handling errors).

-_An important thing to note is that the API is very slow_, so keep that in mind then designing / implementing the app.
+_An important thing to note is that the API is very slow_, so keep that in mind when designing / implementing the app.

 ### Design and Implementation Considerations